omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [MoonScript](http://moonscript.org/) MoonScript is a dynamic scripting language that compiles into Lua.
 The syntax of MoonScript has been heavily inspired by the syntax of CoffeeScript.
 * [Earl Grey](http://breuleux.github.io/earl-grey/repl/) An extensible language with pattern matching, hygienic macros and a syntax similar to Python.
 * [Khepri](http://khepri-lang.com) Lightweight language that reworks Javascript's syntax to be better for untyped functional-style programming.
+* [Spider](https://github.com/alongubkin/spider) It takes the best ideas of Go, Swift, Python, C# and CoffeeScript.

 #### JavaScript Extensions